BOUNDARY ZONE™Make A Payment

 Some greenways include community gardens as well as typical park-style landscaping of trees and shrubs.
 They also tend to have a mostly contiguous pathway, allowing urban commuting via bicycle or foot.

 Residential landscaping can be defined as the art and the practice of improving the appearance and aesthetic appeal of the area surrounding a home.
 Each home and its landscape should be a reflection of the people who live there.
 Additionally, the landscape should be functional and aesthetically pleasing.
-Residential landscapes are becoming so much more important.
+Residential landscapes are becoming more important.
 The “staycation” is a widely accepted term today.
 Creating your home paradise is more practical now than ever before.